 What to do in Te Anau, gateway to the wilds of Fiordland

 Te Anau is also a pretty laid back place.
-Which means it’s unpretentious and no frills.
+Unpretentious, no frills.

 You won’t get the boutique coffee roasters and fine dining you would find in Queenstown, but you can enjoy the sight of locals stomping around in gumboots.

-As always, these are my selections based on the small businesses I love, the awesome places to eat, and the little things that make a place memorable.
-This isn’t the most comprehensive run down of things to do in Te Anau.
+As always with my posts, this isn’t the most comprehensive run down of things to do in Te Anau; these are my selections based on the small businesses I love, the awesome places to eat, and the little things that make a place memorable.

 Quick tips for visiting Te Anau and Fiordland